13 Royal Facts About Three Kings On Its 20th Anniversary

-When The Believer asked Ice Cube if he’d be interested in shooting a sequel to Three Kings, he said absolutely.
+When, in 2014, The Believer asked Ice Cube if he’d be interested in shooting a sequel to Three Kings, he said absolutely.
 “I think that movie is much more understood today than when it came out,” Cube explained.
 “I think it was hell of a movie.
 Me and Mark became friends, Clooney was always cool even when I was whipping his ass on the basketball court.
 David was real cool … It was a social commentary of what was going on.
 That film discussed the politics of Papa Bush, and now we are dealing with Baby Bush, and I think the film is probably more relevant today than when it came out.”

 During filming, Nora Dunn—who plays TV reporter Adriana Cruz—heckled Clooney.
 “I was like, ‘You watch it because I’ll hit you.
 I’m not scared of hitting women,’” Clooney told Entertainment Weekly.
 After she yelled for him to bring it on, he attached an apple to a car antenna and catapulted it in her direction, where it hit her in the forehead.
 “There were 300 troops in the scene, and I ran around getting high-fives from everybody,” he said.
 But Dunn wasn’t so celebratory.
 “He almost knocked me out,” she said. ”He felt bad, but not that bad.”